-A revolution is equal to 1 rotation around a circle, or 360°.
+A revolution, or turn, is equal to 1 rotation around a circle, or 360°.
 Revolutions are commonly used to measure the speed of rotation, for example when measuring the revolutions per minute (RPM) of a vehicle's engine.

 Gradian Measurements and Equivalent Revolution Conversions